U.S. Treasury bonds (and bills and notes) are often thought of as risk-free investments.

 Data Sources: Robert Shiller, Aswath Damodaran

 This was an example of an inflationary devaluation.
-The U.S. rapidly paid down its war debt as a percentage of GDP because the value of most things- the stock market, home prices, nominal GDP, wages, and so forth- all went up quickly, while most debts including government debt were at a fixed nominal amount.
+The U.S. rapidly paid down its war debt as a percentage of GDP because the value of most things- the stock market, home prices, nominal GDP, wages, and so forth- all went up quickly, while most debts including government debt were at a fixed nominal amount and yields locked below the inflation rate.

 Example 3) USA, 1970’s